awsdocs/aws-storagegateway-user-guide/doc_source/backup-hpdataprotector.md

 1. On the AWS Storage Gateway console, choose your gateway, and then choose **VTL Tape Cartridges** and verify the status of the virtual tape you are archiving\.

-After the tape is ejected, it will be automatically archived in Glacier\.
+After the tape is ejected, it will be automatically archived in the offline storage \(GLACIER or DEEP\_ARCHIVE\)\.
 The archiving process can take some time to complete\.
 The initial status of the tape is shown as **IN TRANSIT TO VTS**\.
 When archiving starts, the status changes to **ARCHIVING**\.
-When archiving is completed, the tape is no longer listed in the VTL\.
+When archiving is completed, the tape is no longer listed in the VTL but is archived in GLACIER or DEEP\_ARCHIVE\.

 ## Restoring Data from a Tape<a name="hpdataprotector-restore-tape"></a>